What Is Intranet?

-How Does an Intranet Work?
+How Intranet Works

 Security-wise, setting up a firewall is essential to protect an intranet.
 A firewall stands between the internet and the intranet, thereby acting as a filter for all incoming and outgoing traffic to protect the intranet from potential hackers and malicious attacks.

 The internet is a global network of computers used to exchange vast amounts of data and information.
-It comprises a wide variety of networks: public, private, government owned, academic and more, all interconnected.
+It comprises a wide variety of networks: public, private, government-owned, academic and more — all interconnected.
 The internet offers many applications and services to the user, including e-mail, social media applications, online gaming, streaming and multimedia.

 Distinct from both of these is an extranet, a private network that authorized third-party users can access.
 Extranets allows companies to exchange information with other businesses, vendors or clients in a secure way online.